How to set up Windows Authentication for Azure AD with the incoming trust-based flow

 -RotateServerKey

 Once the key is rotated, it takes several hours to propagate the changed key between the Kerberos KDC servers.
-Due to this key distribution timing, you are limited to rotating key once within 24 hours.
-If you need to rotate the key again within 24 hours with any reason, for example, just after creating the Trusted Domain Object, you can add the -Force
+Due to this key distribution timing, you can rotate the key once within 24 hours.
+If you need to rotate the key again within 24 hours for any reason, for example, just after creating the Trusted Domain Object, you can add the -Force

 parameter: